I have become nothing

 Resolved with a sense of understanding, I decided to make my way towards my favorite community situated at the top of a mountain.
 They were worthy of the few things that I had left in my possession: a computer, a few books, alchemical products such as essential oils, salts, herbs and so on, gorgeous assortment of crystals and gemstones and beautiful seashells.
 Including some fancy pieces of clothing that I would wear when conducting rituals.

-Once I had completed my short stay at the top of the mountain, I came back down to say goodbye to my friends and to continue my travel to whatever destination would be imparted to me by my guardian angel.
+Once I had completed my short stay at the top of the mountain, I came back down to say goodbye to my friends and to continue my travel to a destination imparted by my guardian angel.